carbon-language/carbon-lang/mlir/docs/ShapeInference.md

 `TestReturnTypeDriver` in the test dialect.
 The driver performs two checks:

 1. Verification that the return types specified matches the infered types.
-This explicit check will be removed and made part of Op verificaton instead.
+This explicit check will be removed and made part of Op verification instead.
 2. Test the creation of Ops without specifying the return type explicitly in function `testCreateFunctions` by creating new binary Ops (Op classes specified in `TestReturnTypeDriver`) using 1) all operands to